thbtcllt/rpusbdisp/README.md

     modprobe rp_usbdisplay fps=25

 In this case the frame per seconds is set to 25.

+Moreover it is possible to define a display rotation with the rotate option

+    modprobe rp_usbdisplay rotate=90

+In this case the frame buffer content is rotated to 90 degre (counter clockwise) before to be send to the display.
+Authorized values for rotation are 0, 90 (or 1), 180 (or 2) and 270 (or 3)

 If you want to let the kernel load the driver automatically each time when the system starts, you can added the following line into the file /etc/modules:
     rp_usbdisplay